Copy into your RSS Reader

 <iframe src="http://www.npr.org/player/embed/16154631/16143234" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player">

 July 12, 2007 A bold return for the Smashing Pumpkins and more.

 <iframe src="http://www.npr.org/player/embed/15960336/15960339" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player">

 April 11, 2006 Hear Interpol perform at Washington, D.C.'s 9:30 Club.
 The full concert includes an opening performance by Blonde Redhead and an interview with Interpol guitarist Daniel Kessler and drummer Sam Fogarino.

 December 29, 2004 New artists like Iron and Wine; a self-professed has-been with little music ability (William Shatner); old-school artists like Brian Wilson and favorites like Wilco and Interpol ... you picked quite a list.
 Thanks to all participants and to all the musicians that made 2004 a great year for new music.

 September 30, 2004 Members of the New York City rock band Interpol talk about life on the road as they prepare to tour for their new album, Antics.

-August 8, 2003 New music from Bruce Cockburn; Norah Jones' songwriter Jesse Harris; Dreamy Brazilian pop from Celso Fonseca; Violin virtuoso Andrew Bird; New bluegrass from Blue Highway; Post punk from New York's Interpol.
-Featured Artist: Barry and Holly Tashian.
+August 8, 2003 New music from Bruce Cockburn; Norah Jones' songwriter Jesse Harris; Dreamy Brazilian pop from Celso Fonseca; Violin virtuoso Andrew Bird; New bluegrass from Blue Highway and more.